zaari/garta/RoadMap.md

 ## Version 0.1
 - status bar of the main window has maps, layers, coordinates and zoom level widgets completed
+- slippy maps can be defined in json files
+- tile cache
 - map implemented with basic scrolling and zooming support
 - maps have the required copyright information and the related clickable urls visible
-- slippy maps can be defined in json files
-- tile cache
-- view-related data persistence
+- view-related persistence

 ## Version 0.2
 - GPX loading